 1. What is marketing collateral?

 Marketing collateral definition:The concept of collateral marketing refers to a collection of media items that are being used in order to support the sales of products and services.
 Historically, the term was used in order to describe adjacent advertising materials such as brochures, catalogs and other sale support tools.
-Nowadays, the term is also used in digital marketing and its applicability has exponentially grown since the wide proliferation of blogs, social media and multimedia platforms (audio and video).
+Nowadays, the marketing collateral meaning is also used in digital marketing and its applicability has exponentially grown since the wide proliferation of blogs, social media and multimedia platforms (audio and video).

 Marketing collateral is usually used after the client has made contact with the brand, the product or the company via advertising or digital marketing campaigns.